 On a regular basis, County Councillors review the performance of the Fire and Rescue service, its financial position and risks that have been identified.
-The County Councillors also play a key role in shaping the long term development of the Service including approving the Integrated Risk .
+The County Councillors also play a key role in shaping the long term development of the Service including approving the Integrated Risk Management Plan (IRMP).

-NFRS is governed by the Communities Committee.
+In 2018/19 NFRS was governed by the Communities Committee.
 Papers and minutes from the Committee are available on the NCC website (link).
-As a strategic document the IRMP is developed by Communities Committee and then recommended to Full Council for final approval at the same meeting as our budget is approved (link).
-In 2015 County Councillors undertook a strategic review of our Fire and Rescue Service which helped shape the proposals within our IRMP 2016-20.
+As a strategic document the IRMP was developed by Communities Committee and then recommended to Full Council for final approval at the same meeting as our budget was approved (link).
+In 2015 County Councillors undertook a strategic review of our Fire and Rescue Service which helped shape the proposals within our IRMP 2016-20, this was subsequently approved by Full Council in February 2016.
+In 2019 NCC structures of governance changed to a cabinet system.